 Key Takeaways

-- EN 643 (Europe) and ISRI (North America) provide standardized classification systems enabling international waste paper trade
+- ISRI (American) and EN 643 (European) provide standardized classification systems enabling international waste paper trade

-- OCC (Grade 1.05/ISRI Grade 11) represents the largest single grade by global trading volume
+- OCC (ISRI PS 11) represents the largest single grade by global trading volume

 - Stickies from adhesives, wax, and latex represent the most problematic contaminants for machine runnability